Child Care Nutrition Training Topics

 - Popcorn, chips, hard pretzels, and rice cakes pose choking hazards

-CPR instructors (EMS Authority): A list of First Aid and CPR Child Care Training Program Providers.
+First Aid and CPR Instructors (EMS Authority): A list of First Aid and CPR Child Care Training Program Providers.

 Reducing Choking Risks: Tips for Early Education and Child Care Setting (American Academy of Otolaryngology—Head and Neck Surgery): Lists foods and food characteristics of common items that children choke on.
 Provides guidance on reducing food choking risks.